 With the wildflower season upon us, now is the perfect time to hit the walking trails and enjoy some of the native bushland surrounding Perth.

-So that our four-legged besties don’t have to miss out on the fun, here’s a list of some great dog approved walking trails near Perth.
+So that our four-legged besties don’t have to miss out on the fun, here’s a list of some great dog-friendly walk trails near Perth.

-Located a few kilometres east of Gidgegannup, Noble Falls are a great, dog-approved outing for a picnic and walk.
-The highlight here, of course is the waterfall, which is at its best during the winter months.
+Located a few kilometres east of Gidgegannup, Noble Falls are a great, dog-approved outing.
+The highlight here, of course, is the waterfall, which is at its best during the winter months.

-From the main picnic area, there’s a lovely 3.5km loop walk along the Wooroloo Brook that is especially nice during wildflower season in spring.
+From the main picnic area, there’s a lovely 3.5km loop walk along the Wooroloo Brook. the trails are especially nice during wildflower season in spring.